kdszafranski/fallback-cpp-dx-game/README.md

 I'm proud of working through 2 blocking type bugs which stopped me in my tracks.
 But I kept at it and worked passed them.

 I could easily take this further but need to move on.

+## Additions

+I went back a few times to add the following:

+- Audio/SFX
+- Score